Looking for an answer? You are in the right place!

 .
 Enter the coupon code and click on the "Update" button to update the price.
 You can use several coupons on a shopping cart.
 The system will choose the best prices for you.

 I want to pay in US Dollars (USD).
-Why is the price I have I have to pay higher than what is displayed on the page?
+Why is the price I have to pay higher than what is displayed on the page?

 How long will I have to wait before I receive my order?